James T. Schuerman: Early life

-Schuerman attended Saint Francis de Sales Seminary College in Milwaukee from 1976 to 1980, earning a bachelor's degree.
-He spent one more year at St. Francis de Sales before being sent to the University of Innsbruck in Innsbruck Austria.
+After deciding to become a priest, Schuerman entered Saint Francis de Sales Seminary College in Milwaukee in 1976, earning a bachelor's degree in 1980.
+After one more year at Saint Francis, Schuerman traveled to Innsbruck, Austria to attend the University of Innsbruck.
 He earned his Master of Theology degree at the university.

 Priesthood

+On May 17, 1986, Schuerman was ordained to the priesthood at the Cathedral of St. John the Evangelist in Milwaukee for the Archdiocese of Milwaukee by Archbishop Rembert Weakland.

-On May 17, 1986, Schuerman was ordained to the priesthood.
-His first assignment after ordination was as associate pastor at St. Anthony Parish in Milwaukee, remaining there until 1992.
-Schuerman was then selected for missionary service at the archdiocesan sister parish, La Sagrada Familia, in the Dominican Republic, working there from 1992 to 1996.
+After his 1986 ordination, the archdiocese assigned Schuerman as associate pastor at St. Anthony Parish in Milwaukee.
+In 1992, Schuerman traveled to the archdiocesan sister parish, La Sagrada Familia in the Dominican Republic to serve as a missionary.